mbabynames search ✿

 Liora Amity

-Put "noble and strong" next to "friendship" and you get a name that feels considered.
+Put "my light" next to "friendship" and you get a name that feels considered.
 Liora Amity works on paper and out loud.
 Liora is 2 syllables.
 Amity at 3 adds length and rhythm.

 Liora Penelope

-Liora translates to "noble and strong".
+Liora translates to "my light".
 Penelope to "weaver".
 Together they create a full-name meaning with real texture.
 Liora is 2 syllables.
 Penelope at 3 adds length and rhythm.

 Liora Genevieve

-Meaning: Liora = "noble and strong", Genevieve = "woman of the people".
+Meaning: Liora = "my light", Genevieve = "woman of the people".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 The longer Genevieve (3 syllables) builds on the shorter Liora, giving the name forward momentum.

 Liora Katherine

 Liora ends with an open A sound.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a firm consonant (like G, K, or R) create the cleanest break.

 Liora Amity